This post contains affiliate links.

 Vegan Bao Bun Filling

-Step 1: Shred the mushrooms
+Step 1: Shred The Mushrooms

 First, preheat the oven to 400°F (204°C).
 Clean the mushrooms with a damp paper towel.
 Using two forks, shred the stems and caps roughly into pieces and set the pieces on a parchment paper-lined baking sheet.

-Step 2: Flavor and bake the mushrooms
+Step 2: Flavor and Bake The Mushrooms

 Drizzle the mushroom pieces with the oil, ginger, paprika, salt, and garlic, and toss everything around to evenly coat.
 Bake for 20 minutes or until the mushrooms are a bit crispy and brown on the edges.
-Finally, stir in the hoisin sauce and sriracha.

 The great thing about this recipe is that it can be filled with whatever you’d like.
 Some people enjoy them with seitan or tempeh, and others love to pack in veggies like onions, carrots, cucumbers, water chestnuts, peppers, or other veggies.
 You can even add eggs!

-5 from 2 votes
+5 from 2 ratings

 Prep: 1 hour